 Illinois State University does not sponsor or endorse these organizations.
 However, in accordance with our mission to assist international students and as a convenience, we provide this information.

-International Students Inc. (ISI) is a local organization not affiliated with Illinois State University that provides a variety of services to the international student population including: temporary housing options, furniture, transportation help upon arrival, conversational English groups, bible study, and other special events.
-ISI works in collaboration with International Talk Time (ITT) to provide help upon arrival.
-You can request transportation help by completing a Registration Form online.
+International Students Inc. (ISI) is a local organization not affiliated with Illinois State University that provides a variety of services to the international student population including: temporary housing options, host families, furniture, transportation help upon arrival, conversational English groups, bible study, and other special events.
+You can request transportation help and/or a home stay by completing a Registration Form online.

 International Friends of ISU is a local organization not affiliated with Illinois State University that provides a variety of services to the international student population including temporary housing, options, household goods, transportation help upon arrival, welcome dinners, long-term host family matching, and other special events for students each semester.
 You can request help with transportation, housing, and a host family by messaging the organization through Facebook or by emailing firstname.lastname@example.org.
 You can request a host family by completing this application form.

 There are several organizations on campus that may be able to provide assistance.
 Please review the directory of registered student organizations (RSOs).

 If you have questions regarding any of the above information, email InternationalStudents@IllinoisState.edu.
 Please note that the above options are only for transportation within the Bloomington-Normal area.